-With the previous market review of director compensation having been completed in 2017, a new review was completed in January 2021, using the group of peer companies which was used to benchmark the Corporation's Named Executive Officers (NEOs) compensation in 2021 as described under Heading 5.1.3 Benchmarking Practices of the Circular.
+With the previous market review of director compensation having been completed in 2017, a new review was completed in January 2021, using the group of peer companies which was used to benchmark the Corporation's Named Executive Officers (NEOs) compensation in 2021.
 The result of this review revealed that the total compensation paid to the directors who are not employees of the Corporation was significantly below the corporation's target positioning of market median.
 In order to ensure that the Corporation is able to attract and retain a diverse and highly qualified group of directors, the Board adopted the following changes in director compensation, to be phased in over 3 years:

-- In 2021, the Annual Board fees payable to all directors who are not employees of the Corporation were increased by \$40,000. - In 2022, there were no changes to the total compensation paid to the directors who are not employees of the Corporation. - In 2023, the Annual Board fees payable to all directors who are not employees of the Corporation shall be increased by \$30,000.
+- In 2021, the Annual Board fees payable to all directors who are not employees of the Corporation were increased by \$40,000. - In 2022, there were no changes to the total compensation paid to the directors who are not employees of the Corporation. - In 2023, the Annual Board fees payable to all directors who are not employees of the Corporation were increased by \$30,000.
+Director compensation shall be subject to a further market review in 2024.